What’s the deal? MLB player reps approved CBA after executive committee rejected it.

 “Our process is one that affords everyone an opportunity to weigh in and offer their input.
 From our standpoint, the process worked,” Clark said. “ … We had a very spirited dialogue from start to finish.”

-As players headed for spring training camps that opened on a voluntary basis Friday morning, just etting an agreement in time to play a full season seemed significant.
-Had the negotiations gone longer, players likely would have had to negotiate how much of their 162-game salaries would have been paid for a shorter season.
+As players headed for spring training camps that opened on a voluntary basis Friday morning, just getting an agreement in time to play a full season seemed significant.
+Had the negotiations gone longer, players probably would have had to negotiate how much of their 162-game salaries would have been paid for a shorter season.
 Service time for curtailed schedule also would have had to have been negotiated.
 Like so many of the points negotiated over the past few months, those issues affect different player groups differently.
 Any wedges in the union could have widened.

 But as of Friday, none of that was an issue at all.
 Executive subcommittee members and player representatives and rank-and-file union members alike were headed to spring training.